-The University of Houston-Clear Lake is committed to fostering a safe and inclusive environment where all students are free to pursue their educational goals.
+The University of Houston-Clear Lake is committed to fostering a safe, secure and inclusive environment where our community can learn, work, research and live.
 To achieve our goals, everyone in the UHCL community shares responsibility for a commitment to campus safety.
 This annual report documents crime statistics in and near the university, in compliance with Clery Act reporting requirements.
 It also describes the university's measures to prevent crime, work with victims, and increase care and safety.

-The 2021 Annual Security and Fire Safety Report contained within these pages includes all Clery Act crime and on-campus resident hall fire statistics for calendar years 2018, 2019, and 2020.
+The 2022 Annual Security and Fire Safety Report contained within these pages includes all Clery Act crime and on-campus resident hall fire statistics for calendar years 2019, 2020, and 2021.
 UHCL faculty and staff are committed to making the campus a welcoming, safe, and secure learning environment for all members of our community.

-Go Hawks!
 Sincerely,

-Ira K. Blake, Ph.D.
+Richard Walker, Ed.D.